 The shirts that I make for Hello Creative Family are for Bean, because she’s a bit more predictable when it comes to sitting for a photo shoot, but a St. Patrick’s Day shirt seemed so fitting for my mischievous little leprechaun.

 I decided on the saying “Leprechaun In Training” for this month’s shirt, thinking of all you parents who are raising mischievous kiddos like I am!

-Read on for my “Cricut Question of the Month” and instructions and the cut file to make my DIY St. Patrick’s Day Shirt!
+Read on for my instructions and the cut file to make this DIY St. Patrick’s Day Shirt!

-Cricut Question Of The Month: Will I Use My Cricut Enough To Justify The Cost
+Cricut Commonly Asked Question: Will I Use My Cricut Enough To Justify The Cost

 This is one of my very favorite questions that people ask me about the Cricut.
 In my opinion, if you love to craft that your craft room is not complete without one!
 I use my Cricut on a weekly basis which is more than I use any of my other craft supplies/items.
 I think it also has the widest range of use of anything in my craft room.